BenRussert/hydrogen/docs/Usage/RemoteKernelConnection.md

 Each entry in the gateways list needs at minimum a `name` (for displaying in the UI), and a value for `options.baseUrl`.
 The `options.token` should only be present if your server requires token authentication, in which case it should contain the specific token issued by your server.
 (Token authentication is enabled by default for Jupyter Notebook 4.3 or later).
 The `options` are passed directly to the [`@jupyterlab/services`](https://github.com/jupyterlab/services) npm package, which includes documentation for additional fields.

-After gateways have been configured, you can use the **"Hydrogen: Connect to Remote Kernel"** command.
+After gateways have been configured, you can use the **Hydrogen: Connect to Remote Kernel** command.
 You will be prompted to select a gateway, and then given the choice to either create a new session or connect to an existing one.

 Unlike with local kernels, Hydrogen does not kill remote kernels when it disconnects from them.
 This allows sharing remote kernels between Hydrogen and the Notebook UI, as well as using them for long-running processes.
-To clean up unused kernels, you must explicitly call the **"Hydrogen: Shutdown Kernel"** command while connected to a kernel.
+To clean up unused kernels, you must explicitly call the **Hydrogen: Shutdown Kernel** command while connected to a kernel.

 ## Example with notebook server